Created Date: 19 March 2026

 • Guernsey bank deposit interest is not treated as Guernsey source income when received by the trustees of a trust with no Guernsey resident beneficiaries; and

-• if a beneficiary of a trust with no Guernsey resident beneficiaries becomes resident in the Island, action must be taken to vary the trust, for example by restricting that individual to benefit from an isolated fund in the trust, if the trust’s entire income is not to become subject to Guernsey income tax.
+• if a beneficiary of a trust with no Guernsey resident beneficiaries becomes resident in the Island, steps can be taken to vary the trust, for example by restricting that individual to benefit from an isolated fund in the trust, if the trust’s entire income is not to become subject to Guernsey income tax.

 Conclusion